Today only you can purchase a $95 gift certificate for $85!

 Are reservations required?
 No, reservations are not required but they are strongly recommended to insure we have guides available to serve you.
 Without a reservation it could take up to 1-1/2 hours to bring guides in for your tour.
 Each tour is limited to 8 participants and tours fill-up fast.
 For the best zip line experience, we strongly recommend you make your reservations early.
 We promise to do our best to accommodate walk-ins on a space available basis.
 Top

 How long does it take to complete the tour?
-Our Eco-Adventure is approximately 2 to 2½ hours long for a full tour of 8, including check-in, orientation, gear-up, flight school, the canopy tour and gear-down.
-The length of the canopy tour is relative to the number of people on the tour and the time of the year.
-A tour for 2 people in the off-season may take as little as 1-1/4 hours, while a tour for 8 people during peak season may take over 3 hours.
-Why?
-The more people on a tour, the more opportunity for Q & A, conversation, story telling and laughs.
+Our Canopy Tour is approximately 2 to 2½ hours long for a full tour of 8, including orientation, gear-up, ground school, the canopy tour and gear-down.
+The length of the canopy tour is relative to the number of people on the tour.
+A tour for 2 people may take as little as 1-1/4 hours, while a tour for 8 people may take 2 1/2 hours.
 Top

 How high will I be off the ground?
-Once you leave the ground you will be anywhere from 10 feet to 75 feet above terra firma.
+Once you leave the ground you will be anywhere from 10 feet to 65 feet above ground.
 Top

 What should I wear?
-First of all, dress for the weather.
+Dress for the weather.
 We operate year-round in the rain, snow, heat and cold.
-Wear comfortable clothing, not too loose, not too tight.
-Remember, you’ll be up above the ground, no skirts.
-Closed toe and heel shoes (think hiking or tennis shoes) are required.
-Long hair must be tied back for safety.
-Short shorts are permitted but they aren’t so comfortable when you’re wearing a climbing harness.
+Wear comfortable clothing.
+You'll be wearing a seat harness so please no skirts.
+Closed toe shoes are required.
+Long hair should be tied back.
 Please do not wear anything you do not want to lose, such as jewelry.
 You will be asked to remove everything from your pockets.
 Leave your cell phones, money clips and wallets in your car.
 We don’t want them falling out during the tour and injuring our wildlife.
-We do have assigned containers for each tour to hold your car keys at the gear area.
+We do have assigned containers for each tour to hold your car keys.
 Please leave your valuables at home or locked in your car.
 Lake Geneva Canopy Tours is not responsible for any lost, stolen, damaged or misplaced personal property.
 Top

 Can I bring a still or video camera?
 Yes you may, but it must have a wrist strap and remain secured to your person at all times.
 Just be sure to let us know when you check-in that you’ll be bringing a camera along, we’re happy to help you properly secure it.
 If your camera does not have a wrist strap you can purchase one in our Welcome Center for $5.00 plus tax.
-If you’re looking to capture “that special moment” in pictures we suggest you bring your own camera or arrange for your own photographer to accompany you on your tour.
 Top

 Do you operate in the rain?
 Yes, we do.
 Be advised, the canopy tour and racing zip line will be closed if the conditions for lightning are present and will not reopen until we receive the all clear.
 We generally will delay the start of scheduled tours to permit lightning storms to pass rather than cancel tours, whenever possible.
 We also close in the event of high winds (sustained winds over 30 mph).
 If we know we will be closed, we will try to contact you at the number and/or email you provided when you booked your tour.
-You may rebook for another day or time, request a gift card for use at a later date or you may request a full refund if your tour is canceled due to weather or other unforeseeable conditions.
+You may rebook for another day or time, or you may request a full refund if your tour is canceled due to weather or other unforeseeable conditions.
 If your tour is interupted due to inclement weather your position on course determins our course of action.
 Top

 What if it is too cold outside?
 We operate year-round in the rain, snow, heat and cold.
 Dress for the weather, winters can get quite cold in Wisconsin.
 Like skiing, zipping in the cold can be fun, if you’re dressed for it.
 Our best advice, as with all winter activities, is to layer your clothing.
-What should you wear?
-Start with long underwear, a comfortable winter jacket, warm socks, insulated boots and a knit cap (no fuzzy ball on the top).
-Be sure to bring a pair of glove liners to go under the gloves we provide.
-You just might want to bring a cap with a face mask on those bitterly cold days.
-Also, keep in mind this is a natural environment, trails do get muddy during rainy weather so water proof/resistant boots help to keep your feet dry.
 Top

 Who can zip?
 Our canopy tour is designed for use by people who are in reasonably good health weighing between 70 and 250 pounds with average mobility and strength.
 This is a hard limit, all participants will be weighed at check-in and must meet our weight requirements.
 The minimum age is 7 years, however, children under 16 years of age must be accompanied through the course by at least one participating adult and must be able to participate independently of the adult.
 The minimum requirement is 1 Adult per 7 Youth under 16 years of age. *Every adult participant must sign an Adult Waiver and Release Form.
 Participants under the age of 18 must sign a Minor Waiver and Release Form which must also be signed by a parent or legal guardian.
-Please note that a parent or legal guardian must sign a release form in advance for anyone under the age of 18.
-If you have a medical condition of any kind which limits your physical activity you must notify us prior to the tour.
-If you are pregnant, have heart, leg, arm or back problems, or any other serious illnesses, you will not be allowed to participate in the tour.
 You will not be permitted to participate in the tour if you are under the influence of alcohol, illegal drugs, or impairing legal drugs.
 Lake Geneva Canopy Tours reserves the right to exclude anyone from participating in any and all activities for any reason which might compromise the health and safety of you, our clients, and our staff.
 Exceptions to any requirements are at the discretion of the management.
 Top

 Can I zip if I’m pregnant?
 No. You may not zip if you are pregnant.
 Top